deepset-ai/haystack/README.md

     # docker-compose up
 ```

-You should be able see the following in your terminal window as part of the log information:
+You should be able see the following in your terminal window as part of the log output:

 ```
 ..